BuGlessRB/remixml/README.md

   Most formats are supported.
 Unsupported formats will stay in the string unchanged.

+Note: all entity references evaluate safely.
+If the entity contains undefined parts, the resulting substitution string will always be empty.

 Note: the entity reference must not contain spaces (the spaces shown above are there to clarify the format, they should not be used in a real entity reference).
 The scope and variablename parts can be described using the following regular expression: `[_$a-zA-Z0-9]+`.

 ### Language tags

+All tags strip fully enclosed whitespace patches on the first level if a single `-` parameter is given.

 - `<set var="" variable="" expr="" regexp="" split="" join="" mkmapping="" selector="" json="" clone=""